 Cash is primarily held in a cash bank deposit program maintained by a major financial institution.
 The Company's policy is to maintain its cash balances with financial institutions with high credit ratings and in accounts insured by the Federal Deposit Insurance Corporation (the "FDIC") and/or by the Securities Investor Protection Corporation (the "SIPC").
 The Company may periodically have cash balances in financial institutions in excess of the FDIC and SIPC insurance limits of \$250,000 and \$500,000, respectively.
-The financial institution that currently holds the Company's cash balances also maintains supplemental insurance coverage for its customers' cash balances.
-The Company has not experienced any losses to date resulting from this practice.
+The financial institution that currently holds the Company's cash balances also maintains supplemental insurance coverage for the cash balances of its customers.
+The Company has not experienced any losses to date resulting from this policy.